 Senior Lecturer in Systems & Synthetic Biology

-Dr. Saeed Shoaie is the group leader of Translational Systems Biology at CHMI.
-He is a BBSRC and EPSRC UKRI fellow since 2018 and the deputy lead of master program for microbiome at KCL.
+Dr. Saeed Shoaie is the group leader of Translational Systems Biology in the CHMI.
+He has been a BBSRC and EPSRC UKRI fellow since 2018 and the deputy lead of the masters programme for microbiome at King's College London (KCL).

-He has received his Msc and PhD degrees in Innovative and Sustainable Chemical Engineering and in Systems and Synthetic Biology of Host-Microbiome Interactions, from Prof. Jens Nielsen Systems Biology lab at Chalmers University of Technology, Sweden.
-He worked as a researcher at Novo Nordisk A/S and Steno diabetic center in Denmark, and Science for life laboratory in Sweden, before he appointed as a Lecturer in Systems and Synthetic biology at King’s College London.
+He has received his MSc and PhD degrees in Innovative and Sustainable Chemical Engineering and in Systems and Synthetic Biology of Host-Microbiome Interactions, from Professor Jens Nielsen's Systems Biology lab at Chalmers University of Technology, Sweden.
+He worked as a researcher at Novo Nordisk A/S and Steno diabetic center in Denmark, and Science for Life laboratory in Sweden, before he was appointed as a Lecturer in Systems and Synthetic Biology at KCL.

-His lab develops systems biology and bioinformatics tools that is a necessary component to perform integrated analysis and apply them in personalized medicine research area.
-In one of his work he developed a mathematical platform that makes it possible to predict how different patients will respond to a modified diet, depending on how each individual gut microbiome is composed.
+His lab develop systems biology and bioinformatics tools that are a necessary component to perform integrated analysis and apply them in personalised medical research.
+He has also developed a mathematical platform that makes it possible to predict how different patients will respond to a modified diet, depending on the composition of each individual gut microbiome.
 This study has been published in Cell Metabolism and covered by more than 100 journals around the world.
-Now his research group improving the approach to design the personalized diet regime based on the individual gut microbiome for early prevention of metabolic disorders.
-These studies will assist to determination of what could take months of try and error.
-This leads to synthesize the modern tools and modern capacities with ancient privilege of the doctor-patient relationship to provide personalized care.
+His research group are currently improving the approach in order to design a personalized diet regime based on the individual gut microbiome for early prevention of metabolic disorders.
+These studies will assist in the determination of what could take months of trial and error.
+This synthesis of modern tools and capacities with the ancient privilege of the doctor-patient relationship will provide personalised care.